Our guide to travel accident insurance

 Because there’s a lack of consistency with how insurance providers refer to this coverage, it may be helpful to review the policy so that you feel confident you know what you’re getting.
 You might take note of any coverages, limitations and payouts, as well as whether your policy offers emergency medical coverage or death and dismemberment benefits.

-If you get the coverage through your credit card, it still may be useful to look closely at the policy information to make sure it meets your needs.
+If you get the coverage through your credit card, it still may be useful to look closely at the benefit details contained in the Guide to Benefits to make sure it meets your needs.
 If what’s offered is not sufficient, you may wish to purchase additional coverage.
 Additionally, you might review any other travel insurance benefits that come with the card.

 Chase travel credit cards that come with travel accident insurance